heqianw/ClassRatesStarter/README.md

 # Classrates
 Repository for Classrates Web site.
-This project was done for a workshop on Microsoft Azure.
+This project was done for a workshop on Microsoft Azure and it is also deployed using Microsoft Azure services.